Myfuturenow/myfuturenow_api_docs/_posts/2012-12-20-retreive-user.md

 ---
 category: User
 rest_uri: '/api/users/:id'
-title: 'Retreive a user'
+title: 'Retrieve a user'
 type: 'GET'

 layout: null
 ---

-This method retrieves details of a previously created user.
+This endpoint retrieves details of a previously created user.

-_Note: You only have permission to retrieve details that you have created via your API authorisation key._
+_Note: You only have permission to retrieve details for users that you have created (i.e. via your API token)._

 ### Request